 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Intubation is a process where a healthcare provider inserts a tube through a person’s mouth or nose, then down into their trachea (airway/windpipe).
-The tube keeps the trachea open so that air can get through.
-The tube can connect to a machine that delivers air or oxygen.
+Intubation (in-too-BEY-shuhn) is a process in which a healthcare provider inserts a breathing tube through your mouth or nose, then down into your windpipe (trachea).
+The tube keeps your trachea open so air can get through.
+The tube can connect to a machine that delivers air or oxygen with pressure (mechanical ventilation).

 Advertisement